jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

      will coordinate so that notification to the appropriate committee chair(s) is issued either in advance of or along with the issuance of a press release or notification to affected individuals.

+## Closure

+Once mitigation for the privacy incident is completed, the Component Information Security Officer or the responsible SOC should update the Privacy Incident Report in the ECOP and recommend incident closure.
+This recommendation is subject to review by the Bixal Information Security Office and Director of Technology.
+However, the ultimate decision to close the incident rests with the BISO.
+Until this determination is reached the Bixal Information Security Office or Director of Technology has closed the incident, the incident will remain open for review or further incident handling.